factore/scripts/README.md

-A repo of script file that make our lives easier.
+A repo of script files that make our lives easier.

 setup_forge3.rb
 ===============